litestar-org/litestar/docs/usage/plugins/index.rst

 A plugin is a class that implements the :class:`SerializationPluginProtocol <starlite.plugins.base.SerializationPluginProtocol>`.

-If you wish to support the serialization and deserialization of none-pydantic classes, you need to implement the following methods specified by the:
+If you wish to support the serialization and deserialization of non-pydantic classes, you need to implement the following methods specified by the:

 .. code-block:: python